Updated: January 20, 2022

-If your first filed patent application was filed as a provisional patent application then a follow up non-provisional patent application must be filed within one year.
+If your first filed patent application was filed as a provisional patent application then a follow-up non-provisional patent application must be filed within one year.
 If the patent application was filed as a non-provisional patent application, then it has entered the queue for examination.
-Examination is typically based on a first come, first served basis.
-Normally, utility patent application are examined within about 1-3 years depending on the then current backlog at the Patent Office and the art unit your patent application is assigned to by the Patent Office.
+The examination is typically based on a first-come, first-served basis.
+Normally, utility patent applications are examined within about 1-3 years depending on the then-current backlog at the Patent Office and the art unit your patent application is assigned to by the Patent Office.

 Throughout the entire pendency of the patent application, all persons involved in the patent application have a duty to disclose relevant information that might cause the examiner to reject the patent application through an information disclosure statement.

-Overall, the patent process timeline is a long drawn out process which can be shortened by petition.
-Moreover, the costs associated with the patent process does not end with the filing of the patent application.
-There are other downstream costs due to further communications between the patent attorney, the patent office and the client.
+Overall, the patent process timeline is a long-drawn-out process that can be shortened by petition.
+Moreover, the costs associated with the patent process do not end with the filing of the patent application.
+There are other downstream costs due to further communications between the patent attorney, the patent office, and the client.